How to Run an Effective Meeting

 - Sometimes the Answer is NOT to Have a Meeting - If you simply need to inform or update people on something going on with the company, perhaps it’s possible to spell everything out in an email.
 Meetings are important because of the give and take — the brainstorming that happens when people are all together in a room.
 But if sharing ideas is not what the meeting is about, consider another way of getting everyone up to speed.
 (Unless, of course, it’s a truly major company announcement.)

-Set your meeting’s purpose and start from there.
+Set your meeting’s purpose and be sure to write an agenda so that everyone knows how the meeting will run and the issues that will be discussed.
 The more thought and intention you put into your time with co-workers, the more productive and successful you’ll be.

 Michelle Boudin is a reporter at NBC Charlotte and a freelance writer.